ajakaja/ajakaja.github.io/_code/lang.md

 I like to use the word "Slang" for a "function-specific programming language".
 If you write a function so that it accepts a DSL, and then write a syntax for that DSL, then call it using that DSL, then that's a Slang.

-The trick of course is making this all easy, ergonomic, typesafe, etc. I don't know how to do that.
+The trick of course is making this all easy, ergonomic, typesafe, etc. I don't know how to do that yet (although see below).
+It is clear that you need a way for the type systems and data structures of the languages to interop with each other.
+It seems likely that what happens is, in order to implement these structures, you have to provide some kind of mapping (implemented as code) between the two languages: program `b \in B` gets translated to some abstract construct `b_A \in A` in order to be used by the host.

+Here's sortof a way of thinking about that...

 ------

 # 2. Coordinates

 Programming languages are to programs as coordinates are to functions.
-The program, after all, is a function from inputs to outputs.
-The fully _covariant_ specification of it only knows about its effects and not how it is run, but also it doesn't know about how it is _called_ or _implemented_ or _who runs it_.
+In math if a function $$f: X \ra Y$$ is defined on a particular coordinate system $$(x)$$ for $$X$$, then it assigns to each value $$x$$ a value $$f(x) = y \in Y$$.
+But, there is something fundamentally arbitrary about the coordinate system: you can map it to another coordinate system $$x'$$, and the function should do the exact same thing, meaning that it gets a new definition $$f'(x')$$ defined by

+$$f'(x') = f(x)$$

+If $$x' = Ax$$ (for some transformation $$A$$; you can think of $$A$$ as a matrix or something, for example, maybe it rotates the coordinate system $$x$$) then

+$$f'(x') = f(A^{-1}(x')) = f(A^{-1} A x) f(x)$$

+The function $$f$$ is said to be coordinate _invariant_ (since the choice of $$x$$ or $$x'$$ doesn't affect its result).
+When the coordinates vary $$x \ra Ax$$, the function is said to be _contravariant_, because it "contravaries", that is, it varies according to the inverse transformation $$f' \equiv f \circ A^{-1}$$.
+(One can also write down objects that are _covariant_, meaning that they vary $$g' = A g$$).
+The general rule is that functions that map _into_ the $$x$$ coordinates have covariant representations in coordinates, and functions that map _out of_ the $$x$$ coordinates have contravariant representations in coordinates.

+(Even though the "contravariant" is often the correct term for what functions arewe generally say that representing an object in either of these ways is called being "covariant" or "generally covariant"---basically, covariant objects are ones that "adapt themselves" to changes of coordinate system.
+This idea is perhaps the most concept in physics; see [general covariance](https://en.wikipedia.org/wiki/General_covariance).
+Essentially: physics predicts things about reality and only incidentally uses any particular representation in math to do so.
+Therefore any mathematical representation of a physical system must be generally covariant: switching representations must not change the predictions the theory makes..)

+All of this can be translated to programming.
+A program, after all, is a function from inputs to outputs.
+The fully covariant model of a program views it only in terms of its externally-visible effects, not how it is implemented.
+In full generality we think of the program as being invariant with respect to how it is written, how it is called, or who runs it.
+Essentially: the actual text of a program, and to some extent the details of its runtime, are a choice of (arbitrary) "coordinates" for the program itself.
+(This is a bit leaky as an abstraction, since you can e.g. get an error or attach a debugger and interact with a program in a way that reveals details of its underlying syntax, and of course the implementation details and runtime determine things like the layout in memory or ordering of internal operations.
+But it is still useful to think of the program's behavior as being more 'fundamental' than these implementation-specific details.)

+All sorts of odd ideas pop up when you start thinking about program this way.
+Off the top of head:

-This means that conceptually we can call a function with another function `foo(bar)` and one function could be in principle written in a different language.
-Runtimes and compilers function as transformations from one coordinate system to another: "given this code, run it in this setting". they are generally very restricted at this, but they don't have to be.
+Conceptually we should be able to call a function from another function with one function could be in principle written in a different language.
+The two programs are just coordinates for behaviors, after all.
+Runtimes and compilers function as transformations from one coordinate system to another: "given this code, run it in this setting".
+At present they are generally very restricted at this, but they don't have to be.
+In a code block `foo(){ bar() }`, as long as we have 'a' way to run `bar` it shouldn't matter that it is a program in the same language as `foo`.
+If there are interoperability problems, there should be a general way to fix them.

 in particular it should be possible to update the syntax of a language and rewrite all the old code in the new syntax.
 As long as the underlying functionality is the same, it's the same _program_.
 This should be generally automatic.